Versions and compatibility

 Getting started with posing

 Posing a character starts by checking the Enable pose editing checkbox.
-When doing that, the animation of the character will pause and you can now change the position, orientation and scale of any bone in the skeleton, except the Root bone.
+When doing that, the animation of the character will pause and you can now change the position, orientation and scale of any bone in the skeleton, except the Root bone, as well as change morph targets, if available.
 If the character you selected has e.g. a spine bone, click that bone in the tree, and you'll see you can change values in the Bone Controls panel.
 Click and drag any of the values to change them and you should see the bone change.
 It can be the bone has no direct effect on your character but usually you'll see a different.
 E.g. a spine bone, if you change one of the angles you'll see the character's torso will rotate in a given direction.

 To quickly rotate/move/scale, hold Shift + dragging.
 To specify an exact value, Ctrl click on a value and to precisely drag a value, hold Alt while dragging the value.